 My teens’ substance and alcohol use changed my life forever.
 If you’re a parent coping with teen substance and alcohol experimentation, you know what I mean.
 Are you angry, sad, scared, and hurt by the lying and covering up?
 Are you afraid every time your child leaves the house?
 I didn’t know what to do.
 That was 20 years ago.
 Sadly, most parents today still don’t know what to do.

-I asked the new Superintendent of our school district just yesterday what programs are in place for addiction prevention in 2021-22.
+I asked the new Superintendent of our school district a few months ago what programs are in place for addiction prevention in 22-23.
 He said they had a psychologist for every 500 kids and was proud to have given all teachers a book on dignity and equality.
 Guess what?
 There is no program on raising mentally healthy teens, and no program for substance use education.
 No wonder addiction rises every year and parents are still in the dark about teen brain development.
 The human brain isn’t fully developed until the age of 25, and substance use affects brain function.
 Substance use makes the school environment unsafe for children.
 These are just facts we don’t seem able to accept.

 Lesson number one for me was that If you know your teen is using, you can’t do things the same old way and expect a miracle.
 You can’t yell, scream, plead, argue, negotiate or bribe your way out of teen use.
 You can’t have a drink or a joint in your hand and tell your kid not to do as you do.
 You have to do something different.
 For me it meant changing myself.
 And I stopped drinking.

 I Was A Sober Curious Mom Who Stopped Drinking On August 25, 2008